Newsarama: Newsarama column and standalone site

 Purch's consumer brands, including Newsarama, were acquired by Future US in July 2018.

+End of standalone website

-In June 2020, the Newsarama website lost its domain name and became part of GamesRadar+, another website owned by Future US.
+In June 2020, Newsarama stopped being a standalone site and became part of the GamesRadar+ website, another brand owned by Future US.
+During the transition, most of the website's archives were erased.

+In February 2022, long-time contributor and editor Chris Arrant left to become editor-in-chief of ReedPOP.
 On 2 February 2023, it was announced that Doran had left Newsarama and GamesRadar+.

 Columnists

-Marvel Comics editor-in-chief Joe Quesada's column "Joe Fridays" (renamed "New Joe Fridays" in 2006 as a joke regarding Marvel's penchant for relaunching titles with the prefix "new") appeared weekly until 2008, when the column moved to MySpace.
-Quesada then began writing the column "Cup of Joe" on Comic Book Resources.
-Former DC Comics editor Michael Siglain contributed the weekly "5.2 About 52", and in 2007, DC Executive Editor Dan DiDio announced he would write a column similar to "New Joe Fridays", focusing on the series Countdown.
-Didio has participated in the weekly "10 Answers and 1 Question" column for the site.
+Marvel Comics editor-in-chief Joe Quesada's column "Joe Fridays" (renamed "New Joe Fridays" in 2006 as a joke regarding Marvel's penchant for relaunching titles with the prefix "new") appeared weekly until 2008, when the column moved to MySpace as "My Cup O' Joe."
+Spider-Man editor Stephen Wacker contributed to the "Weekly Webbing" Q&A column.

+Quesada then began writing the column "Cup of Joe" on Comic Book Resources when MySpace shut down its comic book division in 2009.
+Former DC Comics editor Michael Siglain contributed the weekly "5.2 About 52" Q&A column covering the weekly comic book series 52.
+DC Executive Editor Dan DiDio participated in a bi-weekly Q&A column, as well as a weekly column focusing on Countdown.